ethanyoung/dotfiles/README.md

 ---
 Clone the repository to you Home folder.

-link your dot files to the files in the repository:
+Link your dot files to the files in the repository:

 `ln -s dotfiles/$filename ~.$filename`